mozilla-services/heka/docs/source/config/encoders/eslogstashv0.rst

     'Severity', field name, or a timestamp format) with the use of '%{}' chars, so '%{Hostname}-stat' would create an ES record with a type of 'some.example.com-stat'.
 Defaults to 'message'.
+- type_name_match_at_type (bool):
+    Should the @type field value match the type_name config setting.
+Defaults to false.
+True is the standard Logstash v0 behaviour.
 - fields ([]string):
     The 'fields' parameter specifies that only specific message data should be indexed into ElasticSearch.
 Available fields to choose are "Uuid",